openannotation/annotator/doc/glossary.rst

       An application is an instance of :class:`annotator.App`.
 It is the primary object that coordinates annotation activities.
 It can be extended by passing a :term:`module` reference to its
       :func:`~annotator.App.prototype.include` method.
-Typically, You will
+Typically, you will
       create at least one application when using Annotator.
 See the API documentation for :class:`annotator.App` for details on construction and methods.